slpg-fjwu/slpg-fjwu.github.io/_pages/about.md

 ---
 Rawalpindi, Pakistan.

 Welcome to the Speech and Language Processing Group, Islamabad.
 SLPG was founded at FJWU and now is a joint collaboration with International Islamic University, islamabad.
 We develop computational models for the understanding or generation of natural language.
-Some of our current areas of interest are:

 More details about our project can be found [here](https://slpg-fjwu.github.io/graduate_research/).
 Also check out the our latest publications and participation in [WMT](http://www2.statmt.org/wmt23/) workshops.
 Our models are found [here](https://github.com/slpg-fjwu).